 - Funds allocation.
 Under the rules of the EB-5 program, the full amount of the investor’s money must be available to the business responsible for creating local employment.
 If the investor uses some of the EB-5 funds to purchase land, he must provide additional funds for developing and operating a business on the purchased land.

 - Soft costs.
 Certain “soft costs” that are directly related to real estate transactions may be counted toward job creation, such as the construction and development of EB-5 business projects that are created on the designated land.

 - Investment risk.
 The investor must realize that all funds, including those used to purchase real estate, must be unprotected in order to qualify for an EB-5 visa.
 If USCIS determines that the investor’s money is not truly at risk, or that the regional center is structured in a way that its investors’ funds are protected, the petition may be denied and the regional center designation terminated.

-At the Law Offices of Vaughan de Kirby, we know how difficult it is to make decisions that affect your investment and your family’s future.
+At Jatoi & de Kirby, APC, we know how difficult it is to make decisions that affect your investment and your family’s future.
 Our San Francisco EB-5 immigration attorneys can answer all of your legal questions before you put your funds at risk, helping you secure your EB-5 green card visa.